 ABOUT THE EXHIBITION

 Galerie Ron Mandos is very proud to present Better Life (Ten Thousand Waves) by Isaac Julien (UK, 1960).
-A photographic series together with the nine screen installation of the same name poetically weave together stories linking China’s ancient past and present.
+A photographic series together with the nine screen installation that poetically weave together stories linking China’s ancient past and present.
 Through an architectural installation and a series of photographs the work explores the movement of people across countries and continents and meditates on unfinished journeys.
 The exhibition is from 8 September until 20 October, 2012.

-Isaac Julien’s THE LEOPARD is an exclusive single-screen reworking of his celebrated 2007 installation Western Union: Small Boats.
+Isaac Julien’s The Leopard is an exclusive single-screen reworking of his celebrated 2007 installation Western Union: Small Boats.

 This film takes its title and visual starting point from Visconti’s masterpiece The Leopard, looking at a cinematic afterlife, haunted by characters from other places and other films.
 Vanessa Myrie wanders lost through the rooms of Visconti’s palazzo. the interiors, once opulent and luxurious, are now abandoned, echoing with the ghosts of decadence and grandeur and resonant with the new Sicilian history of migration.